neo4j/cypher-builder/.changeset/calm-pumas-crash.md

 "@neo4j/cypher-builder": patch
 ---

-Deprecates `CypherEnvironment` exported types in favor of `RawCypherContext` for usafe in `Cypher.Raw`
+Deprecates `CypherEnvironment` exported types in favor of `RawCypherContext` for usage in `Cypher.Raw`